iesl/editable_user_profiles-lace/documentation/usage-cmugoldrpm.md

 ## Usage for reviewer-paper matching data

-There are instructions to run LACE inference on an openly available reviewer-paper matching [dataset](https://github.com/niharshah/goldstandard-reviewer-paper-match).
-The code refers to this dataset as `cmugoldrpm` and the paper refers to it as RAPRatings.
+These are instructions to run LACE inference on an openly available reviewer-paper matching [dataset](https://github.com/niharshah/goldstandard-reviewer-paper-match).
+The code refers to this dataset as `cmugoldrpm` and the paper (Appendix A) refers to it as RAPRatings.

 1. Clone this repository.